astaruch/slovakrail-ticket-script/README.md

 #### Ubuntu 16.04.6

-1. Set your account in `person.txt`.
+1. Set your account credentials in `person.txt`.

 2. Initialize the environment via these commands: